-(WordPress Visual Editor Menu Toolbar)
+(WordPress Visual Editor Menu Items)

-3. Media Manager – Clicking the Add Media button lets you upload, manage and insert pictures, videos, audio, etc. into your post or page from your own hard drive, an external storage location, or from your website’s media library.
+3. Media Manager – Clicking this button lets you upload, manage and insert media into your post or page from your own hard drive, an external URL, or from your site’s media library.

-(Text Editor Mode)
+(WP Text [HTML] Editor Mode)

-8. Strikethrough – Formats selected text with
+8. Strikethrough – Add

 - List item 1